gbif/ipt/BestPracticesSamplingEventData.md

 ### Data file formatting recommendations

-For ease in understanding, we may use the terms ***field*** in this guide to refer to the Darwin Core set of terms in the taxonomic publishing profile to which a users data will be mapped.
+For ease in understanding, we may use the terms ***field*** in this guide to refer to the Darwin Core set of terms in the sampling-event publishing profile to which a users data will be mapped.
 For example, we will refer to the use of the ***dwc:scientificName field*** when referring to the Darwin Core term, ***scientificName***.

 -   It is recommended to use TAB or Comma-Separated-Values instead of custom field delimiters and quotes.
 -   Be careful and consistent with quotation.